Trupanion is committed to providing the best value in pet insurance.

 We believe medical insurance for cats and dogs should be easy to understand, so we’ve worked really hard to make our policy as “un-insurance-like” as possible.
 We also believe in transparency, and we want you to understand what you’re buying.

 This overview provides the highlights of our policy, but it is not a substitute for the full pet insurance policy.
 We encourage you to take some time to familiarize yourself with the full policy and the details of the coverage.

 We cover: The actual cost you incur for the veterinary treatment of your pet for unexpected illnesses and injuries.
 We do not have claim payment limits, so you can continue to get veterinary treatment as long as your pet needs it.

 Your monthly premium is based on several factors that reflect the cost of treating illnesses and injuries for pets similar to yours who also live in the area where you live.
 Besides your pet’s breed, age at the time of enrollment, gender, and your geographical location, the amount you selected as your deductible (if any) also impacts your premium amount.
 The lower your deductible amount, the higher your premium, and vice versa.

 Finally, if you include any of our optional riders, your premium cost would increase.

 What you pay: While we cover 90% of veterinarian costs that arise from your pet getting sick or injured, we ask you to cover a few items, too:

 - Deductible (if you choose to have one)

 - Costs not covered by this policy

-Recovery and Complementary Care Rider: When you add this optional package to your core policy for an additional cost, you are covered for all the services your veterinarian recommends, including the following 7 alternative care treatments:
+Recovery and Complementary Care Rider: When you add this optional package to your core pet insurance policy for an additional cost, the following 7 alternative care treatments are eligible for coverage.
+This means you are covered for all the services your veterinarian recommends to treat covered conditions.